 - What measurable goals do I want to set for myself for the current year?

-Step 2: Create your New CPD Plan
+Step 2: Develop Your Plan

 Step 3: Declare your Plan

-- Read and confirm that you understand the information to officially declare your plan.
+- Read and understand the information presented.

 Step 4: Keep a Copy of Your Plan

-Step 5: Reflect on Your Plan
+Step 5: Reflect on Your Plan Throughout the Year

-- The reflection components will be available for editing all year, allowing you to reflect on your activities and their impact on your practice, as well as update your plans for the current year.
+- The reflection components will be available for editing all year, until the beginning of the next CPD year, allowing you to reflect on your activities and their impact on your practice, as well as update your plans for the current year.